 where ε is the dielectric constant, and μ the magnetic permeability of the medium, E is the amplitude of the electric field intensity and H is the amplitude of the magnetic field intensity.
 This would lead essentially to the same conclusions about the energy balance as derived for the longitudinal waves above.

-Now the question arises: if the basic principle is so simple, then where is the need for the quite complicated analysis with higher mathematics that Mr. Vajda has provided?
-The main reason is that our simplified analysis is valid only for specific very limited conditions, for a small volume of examined space.
+Our simplified analysis is valid only for specific very limited conditions, for a small volume of examined space.
 The skeptics might say that the above determined violations of the energy conservation are valid only locally for that small volume.
 But since in practical cases it is not possible to satisfy the same conditions for the whole space at the same time, the relative phase relationships would change significantly for different coordinates of the space.
-Therefore while gaining excess of energy in some places, we would lose the same amount at other places, and if the total energy balance would be calculated for the whole space, then the law of energy conservation would remain valid.
-This explanation is, however wrong and it can be disproved easily with careful and exact calculations even for practical cases, as Mr. Vajda has done it in his study Energy_From_Wave_Fields_1.2.pdf.
+Therefore while gaining excess of energy in some places, we would loose the same amount at other places, and if the total energy balance would be calculated for the whole space, then the law of energy conservation would remain valid.
+This explanation is, however wrong and it can be disproved easily with careful and exact calculations even for practical cases.

 A further question is that if an excess of energy appears, or an existing energy disappears as the result of the interference of waves, then from where does it come from, or to where does it disappear?
 In the case of longitudinal waves propagating in a medium one might imagine that the excess of energy is derived from the heat of the medium and the energy that disappears is transformed into heat (although this is not true).
 But the case of electromagnetic waves is a bit more mysterious.
 If we stick to the idea that when the electromagnetic waves propagate in vacuum, in that empty space there is no medium, then there is certainly no explanation for the question.
 But if we assume that there is a medium that fills even the vacuum, which might be called ether (it does not have to be a static medium), then we get some basis for the explanation.